-- ☐ First, clear the current selection by selecting Clear in the Selection area under the Map Tab.
-This will make sure that no features are selected before beginning the new query. - ☐ In the Select Layer By Attribute Pane, make sure that the Layer Name or Table View is set to geology.
-Leave the Selection type set to New selection. - □ Add a Clause. - ☐ In the new clause, set the field to "PERIOD" the operator to "is Equal to" and the Value to "Silurian."
+First, clear the current selection by selecting Clear in the Selection area under the Map Tab.
+This will make sure that no features are selected before beginning the new query.

-Click Add to add the clause to the query.Click Add clause again to add the second clause.
-Make sure the first argument is set to And (this indicates that both criteria must be met).
-In the new clause, set the field to "Type" the operator to "is Equal to" and the Value to "limestone."
-Click Add to add the clause to the query.
-Click Run to execute the query.
+- In the Select Layer By Attributes Pane, make sure that the Layer Name or Table View is set to geology.
+Leave the Selection type set to New Selection. - □ In the clause, set the field to "PERIOD" the operator to "is Equal to" and the Value to "Silurian." - □ Click Add Clause to add the second clause. - □ Make sure the first argument is set to And (this indicates that both criteria must be met). - □ In the new clause, set the field to "Type" the operator to "is Equal to" and the Value to "limestone." - □ Click Apply to execute the query.

 Question 3.
 How many features formed during the Silurian Period and are limestone?
+(2 Points)

-(2 Points) Clear the query.
-Re-run the query.
+- \Box Clear the query. - □ Re-run the query.
 However, this time us Or as opposed to And when adding the second clause.

 Question 4.
 How many features formed during the Silurian Period or are limestone?
+(2 Points)

-(2 Points) Question 5.
+Question 5.
 Explain the difference between the Or and And operators.
+(4 Points)

-(4 Points) Use similar methods to answer the following questions.
+Use similar methods to answer the following questions.

 Question 6.
 How many features formed during the Mississippian Period?
+(2 Points)

-(2 Points) Question 7.
+Question 7.
 How many features formed during the Devonian Period and are sandstone?
 (2 Points)

-Question 8.
-How many features are of class metamorphic?
-This information